trustwallet/assets/README.md

 ### Assets App

-The [Assets web app](https://assets.trustwallet.com) can be used for most new token additions (Github account is needed).
+The [Assets web app](https://assets.trustwallet.com) can be used for most new token additions (GitHub account is needed).

 ### Quick starter